braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 ### 3.2.1 Theorem: The Optimal Vacuum {#3.2.1}

-:::info[**Uniqueness of the Regular Bethe Fragment as the Maximally Compliant Initial State**]
+:::info[**Uniqueness of the Regular Bethe Fragment as the Maximally Compliant Initial State established by Sequential Exclusion**]

-  - The initial state $G_0$ constitutes a unique structure.

-  - This structure receives the designation of a regular Bethe fragment.

-  - The regular Bethe fragment possesses a fixed internal coordination number $k_{deg} \geq 3$.

-  - The root vertex exhibits degree exactly $k_{deg}$.

-  - Every non-root internal vertex exhibits degree exactly $k_{deg}$.

-  - All leaf vertices exhibit degree exactly 1.

-The graph remains finite.
-The graph remains rooted.
-All edges orient strictly outward from the root.
-The structure maximizes the number of compliant rewrite sites per vertex in the pre-geometric vacuum state.
-The structure simultaneously maximizes relational uniformity across vertices.
-No other finite directed graph with history map satisfies the full set of axiomatic constraints while achieving equivalent or superior values across the mandated optimality criteria.
+The initial state $G_0$ constitutes a unique structure designated as a **Regular Bethe Fragment**.
+This structure is a finite, rooted, outward-directed tree possessing a fixed internal coordination number $k_{deg} \ge 3$.
+The root vertex and all internal vertices exhibit an out-degree of exactly $k_{deg}$, while all leaf vertices exhibit an out-degree of zero.
+This structure maximizes the number of compliant rewrite sites [(§3.3.2)](#3.3.2) per vertex while simultaneously maximizing relational uniformity across vertices.

 ### 3.2.1.1 Definition: The Regular Bethe Fragment {#3.2.1.1}

-:::tip[**Structural Definition of the Vacuum via Truncated Cayley Trees**]
+:::tip[**Structural Definition of the Vacuum derived from Truncated Cayley Trees**]

   - The Regular Bethe Fragment constitutes a finite, rooted, outward-directed tree graph.
 This graph derives from the infinite regular Bethe lattice (also known as the Cayley tree) through truncation at a finite depth.